Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Results and discussion

 Note that both SFCs provide similar results, making $H$ more skewed towards lower values and smoothing out the distances.
 In \textit{5080\_54400}, the original order generates spikes at high distances due to the way the LiDAR points were obtained, via at least 4 passes through each region \cite{varney2020dales}.
 Most of those spikes get removed after the reorderings, massively improving locality.
 In contrast, other clouds like \textit{sg27} already provide a good initial ordering, making SFC reordering less impactful.

 From these locality gains, we expect a reduction in cache misses during parallel searches.
 We have measured L1d, L2d and L3 misses using PAPI, a portable interface to hardware performance counters \cite{papi}.
-Table \ref{tab:locality} shows the average number of L1d misses per search centre for kNN searches using \textit{nanoflann}, along with the quantiles and the skewness metric $G_1$ for the associated kNN locality histograms.
-Results for L2d and L3 misses are similar.
+Table~\ref{tab:locality} shows the average number of L1d misses per search centre for kNN searches using \nanoflann, along with the quantiles and the skewness metric $G_1$ for the associated kNN locality histograms.
+As hinted before, calculating $G_1$ with a small sample of points yields a good approximation, making this metric useful for reasoning which of the two encodings is more cache-friendly before running full cloud searches.
+Miss counts for L2d and L3 misses are similar.
 Both SFCs eliminate a significant amount of misses, from $20\%$ to $75\%$, with Hilbert's being slightly better on all tested point clouds.
 As expected, clouds with smaller locality improvements, such as \textit{sg27} also exhibit smaller reductions in cache misses compared to the unordered case.
 While these locality gains explain the internal speedups of our Octree variants, we also evaluate our proposal against other state-of-the-art spatial search libraries in the following section.